SamStenton/AWS-Spot-EC2-Cost/readme.md

 # AWS Spot EC2 Calculator

-Before starting AWS Credentials needs to be filled in first in a `.env` file on the root.
+Before starting, AWS Credentials needs to be given.
+This can be done in a `.env` file on the root.
+An `example.env` is given.
 To see how much a Spot EC2 Server cost simply send a POST request to the applicaiton with the following inputs:
 - region (`eu-west-1`)
 - availabilityZone (`eu-west-1c`)